pixie-cheeks/linked-lists/README.md

 # linked-lists

-A basic implementation of linked lists in JavaScript
+A basic implementation of linked lists in JavaScript.
+This was another assignment by The Odin Project.